CHAMPION316/coffee-forest/README.md

 ### 1.2 UX

 I decided to go with the color palette found on this image [COLORS](docs/img/color_palette.jpg) which was generated using [coolors](https://coolors.co/).
 This was possible using the home page image that I found on [pexels](https://www.pexels.com/photo/assorted-decors-with-brown-rack-inside-store-683039/).
 From there I based the rest of the page on these 5 colors.

+### 1.3 User Stories

+- As a user, I expect to navigate the website with ease of use.
+- As a user, I expect to find products as seamless as possible.
+- As a user, I expect to put the products I want in a basket.
+- As a user, I expect to type in keywords in the search bar to find specific products.
+- As a user, I expect to checkout after finding all the products I need.
+- As a user, I expect have a login system in order to view my shopping history.